hansott/guitar/README.md

 # 🎸 Classical guitar

-In may 2020 I started taking classical guitar lessons from Bart Venken (never touched a guitar before).
+In may 2020 I started taking classical guitar lessons from Bart Venken.
 In this repository I'm going to keep track of my progress.
 Feel free to follow along!

 [My piano progress can be found here](https://github.com/hansott/piano)